sudheerj/reactjs-interview-questions/README.md

 6. ### When to use a Class Component over a Functional Component?

-If the component need state or lifecycle methods then use class component otherwise use functional component.
+If the component need **state or lifecycle methods** then use class component otherwise use functional component.

 7. ### What are Pure Components?
 **PureComponent** is exactly the same as Component except that it handles the shouldComponentUpdate method for you.
 When props or state changes, PureComponent will do a shallow comparison on both props and state.
 Component on the other hand won’t compare current props and state to next out of the box.
 Thus, the component will re-render by default whenever shouldComponentUpdate is called.

 8. ### What is state in ReactJS?
- State of a component is an object that holds some information that may change over the lifetime of the component.
+ The **State** of a component is an object that holds some information that may change over the lifetime of the component.
 We should always try to make our state as simple as possible and minimize the number of stateful components.

- Let's create user component with message state,
+ Let's create an user component with message state,

  ```
  class User extends React.Component {